Robert Martin (singer): Career

 Martin began his professional career in his own city, before heading to the west coast.
 He performed as a session musician in recording studios at Sigma Sound Studios in Philadelphia.
-Between 1969 and 1974, Martin interpreted the french horn in a variety of successes of that time.
+Between 1969 and 1974, Martin interpreted the french horn in a variety of successful songs of that time.
 At this stage he played on many records that helped to establish the Philadelphia soul sound, such as "Me and Mrs. Jones", "Back Stabbers", "Love Train", and "If You Don't Know Me by Now".
 He can be heard on records produced by the successful team of producers and songwriters Gamble and Huff of Philadelphia International Records.
 There he played horn on many sessions arranged by another well known Bobby Martin, the gifted TSOP arranger, producer and composer of the label.

 Regarding his role as singer, Etta James was his great mentor, who encouraged him to sing with her in her live performances over a period of fifteen years.

 In the 1970s he was part of Orleans, a group from Woodstock.

 In 1978 he performed horn and saxophone on two Justin Hayward songs on the Moody Blues Octave album.

 In 1981 Dave Robb, top technician on the road crew for Orleans in the 1970s, told Robert that Frank Zappa needed a musician for the 1981 tour.
 He was scheduled to audition the next day.
-In the audition Zappa put Robert to the test on keyboards, tenor saxophone and horn.
+In the audition Zappa put Martin to the test on keyboards, tenor saxophone and horn.
 He asked him to transpose keyboard parts to horn and saxophone, as well as follow polyrhythms and metric modulations.
 But it was Martin's vocal ability that secured his place in the band, especially his ability to sing melodies an octave higher than expected in natural voice, without the need of falsetto.
 He subsequently performed on all Zappa's tours and albums until the last tour in 1988.